cybergarage/uecho-go/doc/overview.md

 ## What is uEcho ?

-The `uecho-go` supports to control devices of [ECHONET Lite][enet] or create the standard devices of the specification easily.
+The `uecho-go` supports to control devices of [ECHONET Lite][enet] or create the standard devices of the specification easily.
 The `uecho-go` is designed in object-oriented programming, and the functions are object-oriented in their naming convention, and are grouped into classes such as `Controller`, `Node`, `Class` and `Object`.

 ![framwork](https://raw.githubusercontent.com/cybergarage/uecho-go/master/doc/img/framework.png)